Nichiren Buddhism: Middle stage: 1261–1273

 His three-year exile to Sado Island proved to be another key turning point in Nichiren's life.
 Here he began inscribing the Gohonzon and wrote several major theses in which he claimed that he was Bodhisattva Superior Practices, the leader of the Bodhisattvas of the Earth.

 He concludes his work The Opening of the Eyes with the declaration "I will be the pillar of Japan; I will be the eyes of Japan; I will be the vessel of Japan.
 Inviolable shall remain these vows!"
 His thinking now went beyond theories of karmic retribution or guarantees of the Lotus Sutra as a protective force.
 Rather, he expressed a resolve to fulfill his mission despite the consequences.
-All of his disciples, he asserted, should emulate his spirit and work just like him in helping all people open their innate Buddha lives even though this means entails encountering enormous challenges.
+All of his disciples, he asserted, should emulate his spirit and work just like him in helping all people open their innate Buddha lives even though this means encountering enormous challenges.

 Final stage: 1274–1282

 Nichiren's teachings reached their full maturity between the years 1274 and 1282 while he resided in primitive settings at Mount Minobu located in today's Yamanashi Prefecture.
 During this time he devoted himself to training disciples, produced most of the Gohonzon which he sent to followers, and authored works constituting half of his extant writings including six treatises that were categorized by his follower Nikkō as among his ten most important.

 In 1278 the "Atsuhara Affair" ("Atsuhara Persecution") occurred, culminating three years later.
 In the prior stage of his career, between 1261 and 1273, Nichiren endured and overcame numerous trials that were directed at him personally including assassination attempts, an attempted execution, and two exiles, thereby "bodily reading the Lotus Sutra" (shikidoku 色読).
 In so doing, according to him, he validated the 13th ("Fortitude") chapter of the Lotus Sutra in which a host of bodhisattvas promise to face numerous trials that follow in the wake of upholding and spreading the sutra in the evil age following the death of the Buddha: slander and abuse; attack by swords and staves; enmity from kings, ministers, and respected monks; and repeated banishment.

 On two occasions, however, the persecution was aimed at his followers.
 First, in 1271, in conjunction with the arrest and attempted execution of Nichiren and his subsequent exile to Sado, many of his disciples were arrested, banished, or had lands confiscated by the government.
 At that time, Nichiren stated, most recanted their faith in order to escape the government's actions.
 In contrast, during the Atsuhara episode twenty lay peasant-farmer followers were arrested on questionable charges and tortured; three were ultimately executed.
 This time none recanted their faith.
 Some of his prominent followers in other parts of the country were also being persecuted but maintained their faith as well.